utopia-foss/utopia/README.md

 cd utopia
 git pull

+# Use a fresh build directory
+rm -rf build
+mkdir build

 # Re-configure
 cd build
 cmake ..
 ```

+That's it for the Utopia *framework*.

 If you are using a [separate project for model implementations](setting-up-a-separate-repository-for-models), a few changes are necessary to make your project work with the latest version of Utopia again: